|

 ADELBERT:

-Variant of German Adalbert, meaning
+Variant spelling of Old High German Adalbert, meaning

 "bright nobility."